Stop Wasting Tokens: Why You Need an /llms.txt File for Your Website

 Context

-Here is a boilerplate you can deploy today.
-Copy this structure, modify the links, and upload it to your root directory.
+Here's a boilerplate you can deploy today.
+Copy the structure, modify the links, upload it to your root directory.

-Developer Note: If you do not have a CMS that generates .md files automatically, you can point these links to your standard HTML pages.
-However, ensure those HTML pages are strictly formatted with semantic tags (<article>, <table>) as per our HTML Formatting Guide to ensure they are parsed correctly.
+If you don't have a CMS that generates .md files automatically, point these links to your standard HTML pages.
+Just make sure those HTML pages are strictly formatted with semantic tags (<article>, <table>) per our HTML formatting guide so they parse correctly.

 Key Takeaways

-2. Control the Context: By curating this list, you decide which pages the AI prioritizes, preventing it from indexing low-value "tag" or "category" pages.
+2. Control the context.
+Curating this list lets you decide which pages the AI prioritizes, preventing it from indexing low-value tag or category pages.

-3. Markdown is King: Whenever possible, serve content in Markdown format to maximize ingestion speed and accuracy.
+3. Markdown is king.
+Whenever possible, serve content in Markdown to maximize ingestion speed and accuracy.

-4. Parallel Infrastructure: This does not replace sitemap.xml; it runs parallel to it specifically for the Search Everywhere ecosystem.
+4. Parallel infrastructure.
+This doesn't replace sitemap.xml.
+It runs parallel to it specifically for the Search Everywhere ecosystem.

-5. Future Proofing: Agents like Perplexity are already prioritizing sites that make data retrieval easy.
-This is a low-effort, high-reward signal of technical competence.
+5. Future-proofing.
+Agents like Perplexity already prioritize sites that make data retrieval easy.
+Low-effort, high-reward signal of technical competence.

 References & Further Reading